taisei-project/taisei/doc/BUILD.rst

 It's highly recommended to **enable** this (i.e. set to ``true``) whenever developing for the engine.
 Sometimes it's overly pedantic, but much of the time it provides useful advice.
-For example, it can detect potential pointer exceptions that may not be obvious to the human eye.
+For example, it can detect potential null pointer dereferences that may not be obvious to the human eye.

 This is a Meson built-in option; see `Meson Manual <https://mesonbuild.com/Builtin-options.html>`__ for more information.